CS477/677: Analysis of Algorithms

 Required Textbook

-Introduction to Algorithms, Second Edition, 2001.
+Introduction to Algorithms, Third Edition, 2009.

 Authors: Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein